General Atlassing: Instructions and Data Sheets

-ZOOM Audio Recorders – Instructions and Data Forms
+ZOOM Audio Recorders: Instructions and Data Sheets

-The Appendices contain in-depth details and examples not covered in the instruction manuals.
+- The Appendices contain in-depth details and examples not covered in the instruction manuals.

-For some species, more details of sightings are required.
+- For some species, more details of sightings are required.
 For these species, please fill out the NL Rare-Colonial Species Form.